akinbo-emmanuel/quizapp/README.md

 # Quiz App

-THis project is a quiz app built with HTML, CSS and JAVASCRIPT.
+This project is a quiz app built with HTML, CSS and JAVASCRIPT.

 ## Installation